BelmontCommunityEC/website-draft/src/content/projects/go-nuts.md

 draft: false
 ---

-Delivered in collaboration with the City of Belmont, Go Nuts invited local residents to help feed our starving black cockatoos by planting fast-growing nut trees — almond and macadamia — in backyards across Belmont.
+Delivered in collaboration with the City of Belmont, Go Nuts invited local residents to help feed our starving black cockatoos by planting fast-growing almond and macadamia nut trees in backyards across Belmont.

 Every giveaway came with everything needed to give the tree the best start in Perth's sandy soils: soil conditioners, mulch and a planting guide.
 Residents were also invited to a free education workshop led by Dean Arthurell of Carnaby's Crusaders at the Belmont Community Centre, where they learned about the birds' plight — now so severe that many are foregoing their annual breeding migration to the Wheatbelt.